 Roast the chicken and potatoes for 25 to 35 minutes, until the breast registers 120 degrees on an instant-read thermometer (temperature taken away from the bone) and the thighs 135 degrees.
 Turn off the oven; let the chicken and potatoes rest there for 25 to 35 minutes, until the breast registers 160 degrees and thighs 175 degrees.
 Transfer the chicken to a cutting board to rest for 20 minutes; this is a key step that allows the juices to be reabsorbed into the meat.

-Carve the chicken and serve, drizzling pan juices over the pieces, if desired.
+Carve the chicken and serve with the potatoes, drizzling pan juices over the pieces, if desired.

 Adapted from “How to Roast Everything,” by America’s Test Kitchen (Penguin Random House, 2018).